Donna Nield, Empty Trees, 2008 acrylic on vellum, 8" x 10"

 Below are examples of the work of one artist, Alice Brown Chittenden and the prices achieved at auction and the prices a dealer would be willing to pay.

 Cincinnati Art Galleries estimates that they would pay between $5,000-$10,000 for a work by this artist.
-Obviously they can’t name an exact price because a lot of the value is determined by subject, quality, condition, size, m
+Obviously they can’t name an exact price because a lot of the value is determined by subject, quality, condition, size, medium etc.

 1.At auction, the highest price ever achieved for a Chittenden work was $16,500 but that was in 1992 and the painting was 24”X 40” for one of the best examples of her style entitled Chrysanthemums. (seen in the first picture).